Free Animal Books for 1st Graders

 What formats are available for free animal picture books for 5 year olds on Bookbot?

 Free animal picture books for 5 year olds on Bookbot can be read online, and depending on the title, may also be available as a PDF download or with read-aloud highlighting.
-Research by Wang (2025) suggests that multimodal reading supports – such as synchronised audio and text highlighting – can benefit early readers by reinforcing the connection between spoken and written words.
+Research by Wang (2025) suggests that multimodal reading supports – such as synchronized audio and text highlighting – can benefit early readers by reinforcing the connection between spoken and written words.

 How do I choose the right free animal book for my 1st grader's reading level?